-The Company is the defendant in various court proceedings involving claims for civil damages arising in the ordinary course of its business.
-While the Company is unable to predict the ultimate disposition of these claims, it is the Company's view that there are no legal or arbitration proceedings involving the Company or any of its affiliates, the outcome of which may have a material adverse effect on the results of operations or financial position of the Company.
+The Company is involved from time to time in legal and regulatory proceedings, including those arising in the ordinary course of its business.
+In December 2015, the NTS commenced a tax audit of the Company, and in May 2016, the Company received a notice of tax assessment from the NTS, the amount of which is currently pending.
+While the Company is unable to predict the ultimate disposition of these proceedings, it is the Company's view that there are no legal or regulatory proceedings involving the Company or any of its affiliates, the outcome of which may have a material adverse effect on the results of operations or financial position of the Company.